berri-puff/MMITM/README.md

 - **@react-google-maps/api**: To integrate Google Maps for location services
 - **Google Places API**: Used for identifying potential venues based on user locations.
 It offers a comprehensive database of venues, enabling the app to suggest a selection of suitable meeting spots.
 - **Google Distance Matrix API**: Employed to calculate travel distances and times between user locations and proposed venues.
 This API helps in ensuring the suggested meeting points are convenient for all parties involved.
+- **Google Geocoding API**: To convert addresses into geolocation coordinates.
+This allow users to input addresses such as King's Cross Station into the input box.
+It will be converted into latitude and longitude in the background for the app to use, for other API calls such as Google Distance and Places API calls.
+- **React-icon**: For icon displaying in the UI front-end.

 ## Getting Started